zdravkov/kendo-docs/api/javascript/ui/tabstrip.md

 ### tabGroup `jQuery`

-The jQuery object which contains the tabstrip items.
+The jQuery object which contains the TabStrip items.

 ## Methods